 Strong abs also keep your belly from protruding too far forward and altering your center of gravity.
 If your abs are weak — especially if you're overweight — this forward lean stresses your back.

 Strong abs help prevent an exaggerated anterior tilt to the pelvis.
 If you have this pelvic tilt, you may experience too much pressure on the lower back's discs and facet joints, flexible points that enable your back to bend.
 This pressure often leads to weakness, pain and potential rupture.
 Strong abs keep your vertebrae in alignment to prevent such deterioration.

-If you already suffer from back pain, abdominal exercises may help alleviate the ache by creating a more balanced body.
+If you already have back pain, abdominal exercises may help alleviate the ache by creating a more balanced body.
 Yoga and Pilates, for example, build abdominal strength and stability that supports a healthy back.
 Yoga Journal notes that certain yoga poses, such as plank pose and boat pose, help to target the core muscles while building overall strength.

-Planks and anti-rotation moves, such as the Paloff press, are valuable as they strengthen the deep interior abdominal muscles responsible for trunk support, according to the American Council on Exercise.
+Planks and anti-rotation moves, such as the Palloff press, are valuable as they strengthen the deep interior abdominal muscles responsible for trunk support, according to the American Council on Exercise.